sparvu/data-recorders/docs/design.md

 # Design

-To really understand how your world works, you need to have data.
-The right kind of data.
-And for that, you need to be able to capture the correct performance metrics from your systems, devices or applications in real-time.
+To really understand how your business works, you need to capture the correct performance metrics from your systems, devices or applications in real-time.
 To be able to do all of these, we have developed data recorders.
-The data recorder has built-in capabilities to connect or wait for data from various sources and resolves the associated performance metrics in real-time.
+A data recorder has built-in capabilities to connect or wait for data from various sources and resolves the associated performance metrics in real-time.

-There can be many data recorders, executing on top of a runtime engine, for example Perl5.
-All data recorders will share the same runtime engine and are designed for different tasks.
+There can be many data recorders, designed for different tasks, available for several computer system architectures, like x64 or ARMv8.

 <div align="center">
 <img src="/docs/img/DS2_HighLevel.png" height="80%" width="80%" />